Delhi Court Extends Custody in Espionage Case | Law-Order

 Delhi Court Extends Custody in Espionage Case

-A Delhi court has extended the police custody of two individuals accused of spying for Pakistan.
-The accused allegedly shared sensitive information and received funds from Pakistan.
-The police seek additional time to investigate an espionage network and examine evidence related to the case.
+A Delhi court has extended the police custody of two individuals, Qasim and Haseen, accused of espionage for Pakistan.
+The extension aims to further investigate an espionage network, including technical evidence and financial transactions, related to their activities involving sensitive locations and communication with Pakistan.

 - Country: